5.1. Install UFW

 The delete command also allows the use of service names (http, ssh, etc.).

 5.1.4.
-Allow connections for the custom SSH port
+Allow connections to the custom SSH port

 Remember that in the